VAT in France

 Get in touch!

 Contact us to get help with the analysis of VAT rates on products sold by your business across Europe.

 French VAT deductions Limits

 As a general rule, French VAT can be deducted as long as it is incurred for business purposes and all formalities are met.
 More specifically, the following deduction rules apply:

-- With respect to fuel expenses, VAT on diesel is 80% deductible, but petrol is 0% deductible in 2016 and 10% in 2017.
+- With respect to fuel expenses, VAT on diesel is 80% deductible, but petrol is up to 10% deductible in 2020.
 VAT deduction allowance on petrol will increase gradually in the next years.
-See more information on expected VAT deduction on petrol expenses

 - Expenses on gas-fuel such as kerosene are 100% deductible

 - Business gifts are not deductible if the value exceeds €69

 Deducting VAT prior to the beginning of the economic activity is only allowed under certain conditions.
 The expenses should be connected with the expected business and, more importantly, a compliant invoice must be issued for these costs.